-The University of West Florida’s Student Disability Resource Center (SDRC) wants to help ensure that your educational experience at the University is a quality one.
-SDRC staff will work with you to provide appropriate academic accommodations.
+The University of West Florida’s Student Accessibility Resources (SAR) wants to help ensure that your educational experience at the University is a quality one.
+SAR staff will work with you to provide appropriate academic accommodations.

 We view our relationship with you as a partnership.
 As a partner, you have specific responsibilities as well.
 It is imperative that you adhere to the following procedures to ensure the timeliness and quality of services.

-Interpreting service requests must be made to the Student Disability Resource Center, not the individual interpreters or agencies.
+Interpreting service requests must be made to the Student Accessibility Resources, not the individual interpreters or agencies.
 The following are procedures for using sign language interpreting services.